AVM explains connection types: Fiber optics

 FRITZ!Box: the right choice for fiber optic connections

-FRITZ!Box 5530 Fiber is the future-proof solution for your fiber optic connection.
+The FRITZ!Box 5690 Pro, FRITZ!Box 5590 Fiber and FRITZ!Box 5530 Fiber are ideal for your fiber optic connection.
 Direct fiber access is perfect for smooth operation: standards and open interfaces ensure a fiber optic router such as the FRITZ!Box 5530 Fiber knows all the parameters of the connection and delivers optimal performance.